+The best practice, supported by federal law enforcement explosives experts, is for schools and police to assess threats rather than automatically evacuating schools.
 Many schools across the nation do not automatically evacuate their schools upon receiving a bomb threat.
-Some still do, however.
 Decisions and protocols on these issues should be determined by school officials and their public safety (police, fire, etc.) partners as a part of their emergency planning process and prior to an actual incident.

 Another major issue for schools involves conducting of searches following bomb threats.
 Many teachers and support staff have been advised by school and public safety officials to conduct searches of their area for suspicious items when a bomb threat is received by the school.
 The rationale for this request is that the facility users (teachers, support staff, administrators, etc.) are most familiar with what does and does not belong, and therefore are best equipped to recognize what is and is not suspicious where public safety officials are not that familiar with the school and individual classrooms.

 School employees are understandably hesitant to this request, but it seems that the tension on this issue typically centers around what is meant by a "search" by school staff.
 Public safety officials typically mean a visual search, not a physical search involving moving around boxes or suspicious items.
 And public safety officials certainly do not want school officials touching or moving suspicious items detected by a visual search.
 Instead, they simply ask employees to look around and report suspicious items or things out of place so public safety responders can then follow-up with those particular items.

 School safety and emergency preparedness guidelines may include strategies such as: